Rules and Regulations

 FORMAT FOR TIE BREAKER SETS

-Tie break sets are played to 25 points with one team winning by two points, no cap.
-Teams will switch sides at 13 points.
+New for 2022: Tie break sets are played to 15 points with one team winning by two points, no cap.
+Teams will switch sides when the first team reaches 8 points.

 PENALTIES FOR MISSED TIE BREAKER SETS